HaroldSantos10/HaroldSantos10/README.md

 ### Hi there 👋
 - 🔭 I’m currently studing Backend Principles
-- 🌱 I’m currently learning Laravel and React (intermediate level)
+- 🌱 I’m currently learning JavaScript and Python
 - 👯 I’m looking to collaborate on interesting projects
-- 🤔 I’m looking for help with Node JS
+- 🤔 I’m looking for help with Node JS and Express
 - 💬 Ask me about SCRUM
 - 📫 How to reach me: haroldsan9.9@gmail.com
 - 😄 Pronouns: He / Him